📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Title CD25/71 allodepleted donor T-cells

 Description In this approach we selectively delete harmful alloreactive donor T-cells ex vivo and transfer the remaining allodepleted donor T-cells to improve immunity after stem cell transplant.
 We are currently testing this approach in an MRC funded randomised Phase I/II study in adult patients undergoing unrelated donor stem cell transplant.
-The study has now closed to recruitment, data were presented at the American Society of Hematology Metting 2019 and we are preparing the data for publication.
+The study has now closed to recruitment, data were presented at the American Society of Hematology Metting 2019 and the data have been submitted for publication.

 Type Therapeutic Intervention - Cellular and gene therapies